-Azubuike Named Big 12 Player of the Week
+Azubuike named Big 12 Player of the Week

-IRVING, Texas (KU ATHLETICS) – Kansas senior Udoka Azubuike has been named the Big 12 Player of the Week in a vote by a media panel, the conference announced Monday.
+IRVING, Texas (KSNW) – Kansas senior Udoka Azubuike has been named the Big 12 Player of the Week in a vote by a media panel, the conference announced Monday.

 Azubuike leads the nation in field goal percentage at 78.1 percent.
 He also leads the Big 12 in rebounds pulling down 9.6 boards per game.
 Azubuike is second in the league in blocked shots (2.5) and double-doubles with eight.